pierrep/ofxPiMapper/README.md

 A number of features are being added as branches to this repository, including a GLES2 implementation of the original ofxPiMapper project.
 Compatibility is being maintained with the GLES1 code path.

+The ofxGUI dependency has been removed and replaced with a custom solution.

 Development in this fork is generously supported by:

 [SEHNERV.org](https://sehnerv.org) - Verein zur Förderung von Medienkunst